Chart Color Schemes

 Residential development activity is lower than average in Glenorie according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Glenorie has seen approximately 16 new homes approved each year.
-Over the past five financial years, between FY-21 and FY-25, around 81 homes were approved, with a further 8 approved so far in FY-26.
-On average, about 0.6 people have moved to the area for each dwelling built over these five years.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Glenorie has seen approximately 16 new homes approved annually.
+Over the past five financial years, from FY21 to FY25, around 80 homes were approved, with a further nine approved so far in FY26.
+The average population growth per dwelling built over these five years was 0.8 people annually.

-This suggests that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average construction value of new properties is $1,097,000, indicating a focus on the premium market with high-end developments.
-In FY-26, $3.8 million in commercial approvals have been registered, reflecting the area's predominantly residential character.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average construction cost value of new properties during this period was $1,097,000, indicating a focus on the premium market with high-end developments.
+In FY26, $3.8 million in commercial approvals have been registered, reflecting the area's residential character.

-Compared to Greater Sydney, Glenorie has seen slightly more development, at 18.0% above the regional average per person over the past five years.
-This balances buyer choice with support for current property values, although building activity has slowed in recent years.
-New building activity in Glenorie is primarily detached houses, accounting for 91.0% of approvals, with medium and high-density housing making up the remaining 9.0%.
-This maintains the area's traditional low density character, appealing to those seeking space and family homes.
-The estimated population per dwelling approval is 350 people, reflecting its quiet, low activity development environment.
-Population projections indicate stability or decline in Glenorie, which should see reduced housing demand pressures, benefiting potential buyers.
+Compared to Greater Sydney, Glenorie has seen slightly more development activity, at 17.0% above the regional average per person over the past five years.
+This balance supports buyer choice while maintaining current property values, although building activity has slowed in recent years.
+The majority of new building activity consists of detached houses (91.0%), with medium and high-density housing making up the remaining 9.0%.
+This maintains Glenorie's traditional low density character, appealing to those seeking family homes and space.
+The estimated population count per dwelling approval is 366 people, reflecting its quiet, low activity development environment.
+Population projections indicate stability or decline in Glenorie, which should reduce housing demand pressures and benefit potential buyers.

 Frequently Asked Questions - Development